markosluga/netgear_admin_improved/README.md

 # Netgear Switch Admin Tool

-A Python utility for managing Netgear smart switches via their web interface.
+A Python utility for managing Netgear Plus managed switches via command line.
+It connects via their web interface and makes changes and allows you to switch ports on/off, read port status and reboot the switch strait out of your command line or automation service.

 ## Supported Devices